OpenSIPS/call-api/README.md

 ## Interacting with the API

 By default, the API listens on `ws://localhost:5059/calling-api`.
-Below is an example way of launching a `CallStart` command using an [API client written in Go](https://github.com/opensips/opensips-calling-api/blob/master/cmd/opensips-calling-api-client/main.go):
+Below is an example way of launching a `CallStart` command using an [API client written in Go](cmd/call-api-client/main.go):

 ```
-go run cmd/opensips-calling-api-client/main.go \
+go run cmd/call-api-client/main.go \
   -method CallStart \
   -params '{"caller": "sip:alice@localhost", "callee": "sip:bob@localhost"}'
 ```

 ## JSON-RPC Method Documentation

 Once a WebSocket channel is established between the client and the API, communication will take place strictly using JSON messages which follow the JSON-RPC 2.0 request/response/notification protocol.
-Note that API _clients are expected to process notifications_ from the API, while their launched commands are being handled asynchronously by OpenSIPS.
+Note that API _clients are expected to process notifications_ from the API, while their launched commands are being handled asynchronously.

 ### CallStart